Crash course on the suffrage movement through film and video

 1) “Iron Jawed Angels” is an HBO production from 2004 about Alice Paul, the National Woman’s Party, and the campaign to win the 19th amendment.
 In spite of the number of years this film has been around, it’s a favorite among organizations throughout the nation as a fundraiser, as well as history teachers.
 There is considerable supplementary teaching material available, including Teach with Movies.

-4.)
-Other excellent documentaries include “California Women Win the Vote,” “One Woman, One Vote.”
+3.)
+Other excellent documentaries include the Ken Burns’ documentary on Elizabeth Cady Stanton and Susan B. Anthony, “Not for Ourselves Alone.”
+“Makers: Women who make America,” the documentary on the more contemporary version of the women’s movement.
+“California Women Win the Vote,” “One Woman, One Vote.”
 “Vote for Them” by Slam Poet Carlos Andrés Gómez deals with suffragist Alice Paul.
 Suffrage films from the silent era at the turn of the 20th century have some interesting features.
 Silent film and the suffrage movement is explored in this Suffrage Wagon posting.